-In particular, under the super laws your strategy must consider the following specific factors in regard to the whole circumstances of your fund:
+Under the super laws, your strategy must consider the following specific factors regarding the whole circumstances of your fund:

-- risks involved in making, holding and realising, and the likely return from your fund's investments regarding its objectives and cash flow requirements - composition of your fund's investments including the extent to which they are diverse (such as investing in a range of assets and asset classes) and the risks of inadequate diversification - liquidity of the fund's assets (how easily they can be converted to cash to meet fund expenses such as the cost of managing the fund and income tax expenses) - fund's ability to pay benefits (such as when members retire and require a lump sum payment or regular pension payments) and other costs it incurs - whether to hold insurance cover (such as life, permanent or temporary incapacity insurance) for each member of your SMSF.
+- risks involved in making, holding and realising, and the likely return from your fund's investments regarding its objectives and cash flow requirements - composition of your fund's investments including the extent to which they are diverse (such as investing in a range of assets and asset classes) and the risks of inadequate diversification - liquidity of the fund's assets (how easily they can be converted to cash to meet fund expenses such as the cost of managing the fund and income tax expenses) - fund's ability to pay benefits (such as when members retire and require a lump sum payment or regular pension payments) and other costs it incurs - whether to hold insurance cover (such as life, permanent or temporary incapacity insurance) for each SMSF member.

 When formulating your investment strategy, it is not a valid approach to merely specify investment ranges of 0 to 100% for each class of investment.
-You also need to articulate how you plan to invest your super or why you require broad ranges to achieve your investment goals to satisfy the investment strategy requirements.
+You also need to articulate:

+- how you plan to invest your super, or - why you require broad ranges to achieve your investment strategy requirements.

-The percentage or dollar allocation of the fund's assets invested in each class of investment should support and reflect your articulated investment approach towards achieving your retirement goals.
-If you choose not to use allocated portions or percentages in your investment strategy, you should ensure material assets are listed in your investment strategy.
-You should also include the reasons why investing in those assets will achieve your retirement goals.
+The percentage or dollar allocation of the fund's assets invested in each asset class should support and reflect your articulated investment approach towards achieving your retirement goals.
+If you choose not to use allocated portions or percentages in your strategy, you must list material assets.
+Also include the reasons why investing in those assets will achieve your retirement goals.